naiyoma/docs-fern/fern/api/docs/specification/api-yml.md

 ## API docs

 You can define top level API docs.
-These docs will come through in the OpenAPI spec and Postman Collection.
+These docs will come through in the OpenAPI spec and Postman collection.

 ```yaml api.yml
 name: api